matheothomas/steganography/README.md

 - Hide a message in a given `.png` image - generates a `output.png` in the `res/` folder.
 - Recover a message hidden in a given `.png` image.

+#### Disclaimer
+Due to some compression, the program will not work if the image is sent via a service that compresses files if it has not been zipped beforehand.

 ### Installation
 Clone the repository :
 ```bash